 The Advaxis corporate strategy is to advance the Lm Technology platform and leverage its unique capabilities to design and develop an array of cancer treatments.
-The Company and its collaborators are currently conducting or planning clinical studies of Lm Technology immunotherapies in HPV-associated cancers (including cervical and head and neck), prostate cancer, non-small cell lung cancers, and microsatellite stable colorectal cancer.
-Advaxis' partners and collaborators include Amgen, Inc. ("Amgen"), BMS, Merck, AstraZeneca, the Gynecological Oncology Group ("GOG") Foundation, Inc. (now a member of NRG Oncology), the European Network for Gynaecological Oncological Trial groups ("ENGOT"), the Parker Institute for Cancer Immunotherapy, Baylor College of Medicine and the Prostate Cancer Foundation.
+The Company and its collaborators are currently conducting or planning clinical studies of Lm Technology immunotherapies in HPV-associated cancers (including cervical and head and neck), prostate cancer, non-small cell lung cancer and microsatellite stable colorectal cancer.

-Moving forward, the Company will continue to invest in its core clinical franchises and will also remain opportunistic in evaluating Investigator Sponsored Trials ("ISTs") as well as licensing opportunities.
+Moving forward, the Company expects that it will continue to invest in its core clinical program areas and will also remain opportunistic in evaluating Investigator Sponsored Trials ("ISTs") as well as licensing opportunities.
 The Lm Technology platform is protected by a range of patents, covering both product and process, some of which the Company believes can be maintained into 2037.